LudwigStenberg/azure-uppgift-1/README.md

 ## Description

 This project is an educational assignment with the goal of demonstrating how different Azure cloud services work together to create a complete application.
-The idea is that Users can fill in their name and contact information on a webpage, which gets processed by a backend API (Azure Function) and stored in a database.
+The idea is that Users can fill in their name and contact information on a webpage, which gets processed by a backend API (Azure Function) and stored in a database (Azure SQL Database).

 ## Getting Started